keu/docs/concepts/airflow-executors-explained.md

 - Contextualize Executors with general Airflow fundamentals
 - Understand the purpose of the three most popular Executors: Local, Celery, and Kubernetes

+## Assumed knowledge

+To get the most out of this guide, you should have an understanding of:

+- Basic Airflow concepts.
+See [Introduction to Apache Airflow](https://www.astronomer.io/guides/intro-to-airflow).

 ## What is an executor?